knope-dev/knope/docs/src/config/step/BumpVersion.md

 ## Supported Formats

-These are the types of files that this step knows how to search for a semantic version and bump.
-Dobby currently will only search the current directory for these files.
+These are the types of files that this step knows how to search for a semantic version and bump. knope currently will only search the current directory for these files.

 1. Cargo.toml for Rust projects
 1. pyproject.toml for Python projects (using [Poetry's metadata](https://python-poetry.org))